Arumugamthangavel/shell-scripting/README.md

-Most beginners learn commands one-by-one like collecting Pokémon cards.
+learn commands one-by-one like collecting Pokémon cards.
 Shell scripting teaches the terminal to *think in sequences*.